• ABOUT US

 John Carragher

-John Carragher – Scientific Adviser
+John Carragher – Chief Scientist

 Following a degree in Marine Biology and a PhD in Fish Physiology, John’s career started along the academic pathway, with research and teaching appointments at Brunel (UK), Auckland (NZ), Deakin (Vic) and Flinders Universities – the latter two positions related to aquaculture.
 Much of John’s academic research was determining how stressors affected growth, reproduction and product quality of farmed and wild caught seafood products and he has over 40 publications in this area.